Std1o/Lilith-AppStatesManager/README.md

 }
 ```

-Also you can use this in child of parent sinfgle sealed class
+Also you can use this in child of parent NOsinfgle sealed class
 ```Kotlin
 @SingleEvent
     data class ErrorSingle(